 What are the benefits of pipe relining?

-There a number of benefits attached to going in for pipe relining, rather than going for the whole “digging-a-trench and replacing the pipe” process.
+There are a number of benefits attached to going in for pipe relining, rather than going for the whole “digging a trench and replacing the pipe” process.
 These include, but are definitely not limited to the following.

 Limited landscaping problems

 Digging up drains to repair affected pipe sections leads to major upheavals of the landscape.